acacode/reffect/README.md

 ## Install

-Before at all you need to install main package:
+Before at all you need to install the main package:

 ```bash
 $ npm i -S @reffect/core